The 6 Best LSAT Prep Books [2021 Edition]

 This book is very telling of what to expect while taking the LSAT with actual questions to look at and practice, an overview of scoring, and all coming from the LSAC themselves.
 However, it is less concentrated on review, and what explanations of material are included are written in the language of the LSAC, which some students find less helpful than a more clear, less formal version of explanation.

 If you are trying to get a comprehensive look at what LSAT questions and formatting will be like, this book will give you exactly that.
 If you are looking for a book to teach and walk-through material and concepts, this may not be the book for you, or at least not as an only prep book.
 A good suggestion is to combine the real LSAT questions in this book with another more content review based prep book.
-Read more user reviews on Amazon.
+Read more user reviews at Amazon.

 - Past LSATs are used as full-length practice tests.